bautista-johnmatthew/bautista-johnmatthew.github.io/Projects/SimpleRpg/README.md

 __ps. click one at a time__

 + Starting the game
  Approach the npc and choose a weapon, then proceed by pressing A at the door to leave the house.
-Use A (K in keyboard) to interact and B (or L) to activate attacks
+Use A (K in keyboard) to interact and skip a turn.
+Use B (or L) to activate attacks

 + Weapon Types
 Every 'move' or click allows the player to attack but the different weapons have some characteristics :